 Methodology

 The three objectives listed above provide a framework for tracking the progress of this project in a relatively linear fashion.
-Although the research team is made of a pair of students, the separate tasks have dependencies which mean they will likely be done in series.
+Although the research team consists of a pair of students, the separate tasks have dependencies which mean they will likely be done in series.

 Develop a Model